dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 It is very easy, especially with simple promise like libraries, to create seemingly synchronous functions which spawn a task somewhere doing stuff you have no control on anymore while you are unaware as a caller.
 This can lead to unwanted side effects and a waste of resource usage.

-Coroutines tackle it like this: once you are in a coroutine every coroutine in it's scope needs to finish before the parent finishes.
+Coroutines tackle it like this: once you are in a coroutine every coroutine in its scope needs to finish before the parent finishes.
 This is part of what's called 'Structured Concurrency'

 ```kotlin